x23425237/Formula1_sql/createSql.md

+# Entity-Relationship Diagram (ERD)

 # Formula 1 PostgreSQL Database Schema

 This repository contains the SQL schema for a PostgreSQL database designed to store historical and current data about Formula 1 racing.
 It includes circuits, constructors, races, results, drivers, and more.

+# Database Design Considerations

+### Primary Keys

+A Primary Key is a column (or set of columns) that uniquely identifies each record in a table.
+In this schema, each table has a primary key to ensure that no two rows can have the same identifier.

+### Composite Keys
+A Composite Key uses two or more columns to uniquely identify a record.

+### Unique Constraints on URL
+To ensure there are no duplicate URLs in the table.

 ## Schema Overview